 MSPs offer a wide range of pricing models, so you can find the one that works best for your business.

-All-inclusive pricing is the “all you can eat” flat rate for all of the services — from maintenance to network security — so there are no hidden fees or unexpected charges at any time during your contract term (which usually lasts one to three years).
+- All-inclusive: All-inclusive pricing is the “all you can eat” flat rate for all of the services — from maintenance to network security monitoring — so there are no hidden fees or unexpected charges at any time during your contract term (which usually lasts one to three years).

 Tiered pricing offers a single rate but multiple tiers based on how much service is needed.
 For example, each tier provides an increased level of support and additional services such as a virtual dedicated server (VDS) or enhanced monitoring tools.
 Companies like VPS.BG even allow you to configure additional features such as control panel software and automatic backups for your VDS services according to your needs.